Case study: an ineffective response

-In this section you will explore two different case studies that will indicate how the effectiveness of the response is dependent on good emergency planning.
+In this section, you will explore two different case studies that will demonstrate how the effectiveness of any given response is largely dependent on good emergency planning.

 The Northern Ireland Big Freeze 2010

 The following case study shows an example of the results of poor emergency planning.

 During the winter of 2010, Northern Ireland experienced one of its coldest winters on record.
 Temperatures as low as -17°C were recorded in some regions.
 This put a great strain on public utilities across the province.

 The low temperatures caused pipes to freeze and burst, leading to widespread disruption to the water supply for a number of weeks.

 There was much criticism of the Northern Ireland Water response at the time, an example being the article ‘Decades of neglect led to this Northern Ireland water crisis’ (Collins 2010) available from the Guardian website, and this article, ‘40,000 hit by Northern Ireland water crisis’ (BBC 2010) available from the BBC News website, which includes interviews with the mayor of Belfast and local residents.